CPSECapstone/flipted-backend/docs/apis/roster.md

 * Add Student To Course
 * Get Student By StudentId and Course
-* List Roster By Course
+* List Students By Course

 ## Examples